IlIllII/Beginning-Brawn-Client/README.md

 ![homepage-screencap](https://user-images.githubusercontent.com/78166995/128382234-1be58aa5-a459-48d2-9076-180e8182cbf6.PNG)

-Feel free to make an account and peruse the app.
+I am not much of a designer so you will have to excuse the appearance and copy in the app.
+Feel free to make an account and peruse at your leisure.

 ## Technical Notes

 The app is a Single Page App made with Vue js.
-It uses a Mongo database that is accessed via the API of a separate server I wrote with Express.
+It uses a cloud hosted Mongo database that is accessed via the API of a separate server written with Express.

-If you want to run the project yourself, there are something things you will have to do.
+If you want to run the project yourself, there are some things you will have to do.
 First and foremost is setting up this repo:

 ### Project setup